Graduate Study at UIC

-The academic year at UIC consists of two sixteen-week semesters (including the final examination periods) that begin in August (fall semester) and January (spring semester), and a summer session.
+The academic year at UIC consists of two sixteen-week semesters (including the final examination periods) that begin in August (fall semester) and January (spring semester), and summer sessions that begin in mid-May and continue to August.
 The summer session consists of a four-week session followed by an eight-week session.
-In most programs, a student may seek admission any academic term; however, the scheduling in many programs makes it desirable or necessary that students enter in the fall term.
+Within the fall and spring terms, certain courses are offered during either the first 8 weeks (part of term A) or second 8 weeks (part of term B).
+The Registrar’s website at http://registrar.uic.edu details registration policy and procedure.
+In most programs, a student may seek admission to any academic term; however, the scheduling in many programs makes it desirable or necessary that students enter in the fall term.

 Hours of instruction at UIC begin at 8:00 a.m., Monday through Friday.
 Many programs offer classes in the late afternoon and evening.
 Administrative offices are open between 8:30 a.m. and 4:45 p.m., Monday through Friday.

 Applicants are considered on an individual basis.
-Admission decisions are made in compliance with the University of Illinois Nondiscrimination Statement printed in the beginning of this catalog and on the following Web site, http://www.uic.edu/depts/oae/nondiscrimination.html.
+Admission decisions are made in compliance with the University of Illinois Nondiscrimination Statement listed in this catalog and on the following Web site http://grad.uic.edu/cms/?pid=1000048.

 Prospective students should consult the appropriate section(s) of this catalog for the specific admission requirements of each program.

 Conflicts of Interest in the Admissions Process